tgalimberti/AI-21/Ant Colony System/README.md

 *References*

 [1] Ant Colony System: A Cooperative Learning
-Approach to the Traveling Salesman Problem
+Approach to the Traveling Salesman Problem; Dorigo, Gambardella

-[2] Solving Symmetric and Asymmetric TSPs by Ant Colonies
+[2] Solving Symmetric and Asymmetric TSPs by Ant Colonies; Dorigo, Gambardella